 Update!

 The full course material – including data packages and PDF handouts – is now available for free download.
 Download [qgis_urban_planning.zip] containing detailed step-by-step instructions and datasets.
-These materials are ideal for self-study and complement the QGIS tutorials on my website.
+You can also access updated versions of some tutorials at qgistutorials.com.

 Here are the 6 thematic areas